Sonia Raiziss: Life and career

 Raiziss was born in Germany and immigrated to the U.S. as a child.
 She was raised in Philadelphia, where her father biochemist George W. Raiziss, taught at the University of Philadelphia.
 She saw her earliest poems published while she was still in high school.
 Raiziss went on to earn undergraduate and doctoral degrees at the University of Philadelphia and also studied at Columbia University.
 While studying at the Sorbonne, she published her first poetry collection, Through a Glass Darkly.

-was an editor of Chelsea (magazine), from 1960–1994, with Ursule Molinaro, featuring poems and prose by Denise Levertov, Sylvia Plath, Umberto Eco, Raymond Carver, and Grace Paley.
+was an editor of Chelsea (magazine), from 1960 to 1994, with Ursule Molinaro, featuring poems and prose by Denise Levertov, Sylvia Plath, Umberto Eco, Raymond Carver, and Grace Paley.
 She corresponded with Laura Riding, and David Finkel.

 Her work appeared in American prefaces, The Atlantic, Beloit Poetry Journal.
 Granite, The Prairie Schooner, Plainsong, Virginia Quarterly Review, Yale Poetry Review.

 As a member of the League of American Writers, she served on its Keep America Out of War Committee in January 1940 during the period of the Hitler-Stalin pact.

 She lived in Bucks County, Pennsylvania.
 She married Alfredo Giop de Palchi.
 She adopted a son, Peter St. Mu Raiziss of Sacramento, California.
 Sonia died in Manhattan.